-• On critical error - Specifies the action to be performed if any critical errors are found.
-Use Job Action refers to the job action specified for the virtual printer.
+- On critical error Specifies the action to be performed if any critical errors are found.
+Use Job Action refers to the job action specified for the virtual printer. - 5 If required, select the JobFlow checkbox and then click Select. - In the Fiery JobFlow Workflows window, select a workflow and then click Select.